Cbyernus/SteamVR/Vulkan.md

 ```

 ## Example Code
-An example of using Vulkan with SteamVR on Windows/Linux can be found here: [[https://github.com/danginsburg/VulkanSamples/blob/master/demos/cube_openvr.cpp]].
-The full repository containing the example is here: https://github.com/danginsburg/VulkanSamples/.
+An example of using Vulkan with SteamVR on Windows/Linux can be found in the SDK [[https://github.com/ValveSoftware/openvr/tree/master/samples/hellovr_vulkan]].

-The example was based on modifying the cube demo in the LunarG VulkanSamples.
-It demonstrates initializing OpenVR, querying OpenVR for required Vulkan device/instance extensions, drawing each eye using a matrix tracked from the HMD, and submitting the Vulkan image to the OpenVR compositor.